SpeciesFileGroup/install_taxonworks/development/docker/README.md

 # Development quick start

 You can quickly start developing or testing against the API with minimal configuration.
 The following assumes you have cloned the taxonworks source and have docker and its dependencies (like a VM) installed.
+* `git clone https://github.com/SpeciesFileGroup/taxonworks.git` - to clone repository in directory of your choice
 * `cd /path/to/taxonworks`
 * `docker-compose build`
 * `docker-compose up`